Chirodini Tumi Je Amar 2: Plot

 After hearing her story, Inspector gives instructions to call Raj and his mother to the police station, but she avoids the call.
 They come in the next day, and once separated from his mother, Raj soon gives away under pressure and admits his guilt.
 Meanwhile, his mother calls the minister and asks him to help release her son.
 The minister calls the inspector and makes a deal with him.
 Bhanu is beaten and made to confess guilt, so Raj can be released.
 Bhanu refuses to confess until the inspector suggests the money that would have been spent on bailing Raj can be used for Jyoti's treatment.
 Bhanu loves her, so he confesses.
 He is sentenced to 10 years imprisonment and INR 5000 as punishment.
 Bhanu's friend comes to see his friend and refuses to believe that he is guilty, so Bhanu tells him the real story.
 He in turn tells Jyoti the truth and of the unconditional love Bhanu has for her.
 Jyoti goes to meet Bhanu at court on the day of his hearing, and sees him taken away to the jail.
 Enraged by the injustice she hands the inspector a letter accusing him of sending a poor innocent to jail while allowing the rich to go free.
 As the inspector looks up at her, she throws acid at his face to avenge Bhanu.
 She is sent to jail for 10 years, but Bhanu is freed and Raj is arrested for the crime.

 The movie ends with Bhanu coming to visit his love Jyoti along with her mother and his friend.
 As Bhanu calls out for her, her eyes become moist reaching out to him and her veil is blown away revealing the burnt side of her face while he promises her "I will wait for you forever".

 Soundtrack

 Jeet Gannguli composed the music for Chirodini Tumi Je Amar 2.
+The song Maula Re Maula is a remake of another song which was composed by Jeet Gannguli for the 2009 Bengali film Keno Kichu Kotha Bolo Na.